basicx-StrgV/BasicxLogger/README.md

     - log
     - xml
     - json
+- MySqlLogger
+  - Allows you to log to a MySql database
 - JsonLogger
   - Allows you to log a custom object to a json file
 - MultiLogger
   - You can add all your logger objects that use the ILogger interface to the multi logger and log with all of them by only using the multi logger log function
   - Supported loggers
     - FileLogger
+    - MySqlLogger

 ## 📦 NuGet package